ALLDAYEVERYDAY/alldayeveryday.github.com/resources/workflow-guide.md

 7. Custom 401,404,500 pages
 8. SSL Certificates for login pages (godaddy, MT, verisign?)
     Nike has their own route!
 Needs to be internal
+9. set the variable for your s3 bucket in Heroku

 ## Content Integration